 adjacent band coexistence:

-with Radio altimeters (RA)* and Wireless Avionics Intra-Communications (WAIC)** on board aircraft in the frequency band 4.2-4.4 GHz;
+;

 between MFCN below 3.8 GHz and WBB LMP in 3.8-4.2 GHz band (interference from MFCN to WBB LMP and interference from WBB LMP to MFCN).

-*Studies on RA are provided in a separate ECC Report on [XYZ] [1].

-**As parameters for WAIC above 4.2 GHz were not provided, no studies have been performed.
+Adjacent band studies between WBB LMP and radio altimeters (RA) are provided in ECC Report [XYZ] [1].
+As parameters for WAIC above 4.2 GHz were not provided, no studies have been performed.

 Further, this Report assumes that: